wazuh/wazuh-documentation/source/upgrade-guide/upgrading/latest_wazuh3_minor.rst

 Starting the upgrade
 --------------------

-If you followed our :ref:`manager <wazuh_server_installation>` or :ref:`agents <installation_agents>` installation guides, probably you disabled the repository in order to avoid undesired upgrades.
+If you followed our :ref:`manager <wazuh_server_packages>` or :ref:`agents <installation_agents>` installation guides, probably you disabled the repository in order to avoid undesired upgrades.
 It's necessary to enable them again to get the last packages.

 a) CentOS/RHEL/Fedora: